gradus/coffeecup/README.md

 ## Why not?

-CoffeeKup may not be your best choice in those cases:
+CoffeeCup may not be your best choice in those cases:

 - You're after the cleanest syntax possible, above all.
 In this regard a specialized language such as [Jade](http://jade-lang.com) just can't be beaten.

 - You use divs and/or classes for everything.
-While in CoffeeKup you can do `div '#id.class.class'`, specialized languages often have an even shorter syntax for that.
+While in CoffeeCup you can do `div '#id.class.class'`, specialized languages often have an even shorter syntax for that.

 - You want CoffeeScript for rendering logic, but you'd rather stick with HTML for markup.
 Then you're looking for [Eco](http://github.com/sstephenson/eco).